mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 Every successive material that must be made, in general, must eventually be made en masse.
 If we were to bum-rush things without designing infrastructure for long-term support, we would only be punishing our future selves with technical debt and more work down the line.

-The fact that we have a server and played together adds to our collective enjoyment too.
+The fact that we have a server and play together adds to our collective enjoyment too.
 Making the effort to do things "right" rewards not just one's future self, but also the other players.
 Of course, having other people appreciate your work feels good too.

 ### so what now

 Having finished this pack, we've moved the server over to GTNH (yes, the one I was jabbing at earlier).
 Considered by some the ultimate GregTech modpack, its name brings echoes of exploding machines and forgotten save files.
 We're taking a stab at it anyways.

 Hopefully, there was something interesting in this mind-and-info-dump of an article.
 If factory-building or resource-management games are even slightly up your alley, I highly suggest giving Monifactory a go.
 It's one of the best tech modpacks I've ever played.

-And yes.
-Moni doesn't grow on trees.
-At least, not until you automate trees, resin, and epoxy circuits.